KartikeySinghal/IntroToIM/midtermProject/journal.md

 #### 25th October:
 I added  a syte loop to start the program and call all other functions.
 I also made the astroid class which generates "astroids" which are simply circles at a random position.
 It also has a collision function which calculates the distance between the astroid's position and the ship's position.
 If the distance is less than 30 pixels(the astroid is a circle of size 30), it detects the collsion and generates a new astroid.
 It will eventually also increment the score.

+#### 26th October:
+Today I made the start and end screen, comprising of the original Asteroid game Logo.
+I also added keybinds to the system loop so that the user can navigate the game and restart it without having to end or restart the entire programme.
+Today was interesting since it helped me to think about the nexting of various classes and their functions while calling everything from thr main system loop.